Bethel Office of Financial Aid

 What happens to my financial aid if I decide to leave or withdraw from all my courses?
 Please contact the Office of Financial Aid to understand the impact of withdrawing from all your courses.
 There are many factors that may influence how this decision will impact your financial aid.

-Whom do I contact with questions regarding my bill?
+Who do I contact about questions regarding my bill?
 For all billing and payment questions, please visit the Business Office website.
-If you have additional questions, please contact the Business Office directly.
+If you have additional questions, please contact the business office directly.

 If a family member calls on my behalf with questions about my aid, can you answer them?
 In order for us to speak with someone else on your behalf regarding specifics about your financial aid and/or other account information from various offices, you will be required to set them up as a Proxy or an Authorized User.
 The Family Educational Rights and Privacy Act (FERPA) prohibits us from discussing or releasing information about your financial aid without your authorization.
-Please visit our Proxy page for Proxy access instructions and Authorized User set-up instructions.
+Please visit our Proxy page for authorized user set-up instructions.